rohityadavcloud/rohityadavcloud.github.io/about.markdown

 [VLMC](http://trac.videolan.org/vlmc) and a
 [few](http://cgit.haiku-os.org/haiku/commit/?id=hrev39379)
-[patches](http://cgit.haiku-os.org/haiku/commit/?id=hrev39378) to HaikuOS; but now that I'm professionally working on opensource full-time, I've developed few hobbies in the physical world that includes playing concert flute and bansuri, exploring nature, beatboxing, swimming and working out in the gym.
+[patches](http://cgit.haiku-os.org/haiku/commit/?id=hrev39378) to HaikuOS; but now that I'm professionally working on opensource full-time, most of my hobbies now exist in the physical world such as playing [bansuri](https://en.wikipedia.org/wiki/Bansuri), beatboxing, swimming and working out in the gym.